Idrinth/simple-templating/README.md

 ### IF

-`{{%if check%}}This shows if the boolean value of check is true.{{%end%}}`
+`{{%if check%}}This shows if the boolean value of check is true.{{%end%}}` `{{%if !check%}}This shows if the boolean value of check is false.{{%end%}}`

 This does not support more than one variable and does not support chaining for the time being.
+You can invert the check by adding an exclamation mark in front of the condition tho.

 ### EACH